drewklein20/Raspberry-Pi-Pet-Feeder/README.md

 ```
 sudo nano /etc/mysql/mariadb.conf.d/50-server.cnf
 ```
--change the IP to your own and save for this line
+Change the IP to your own and save for this line
 ```
 bind-address            = 127.0.0.1
 ```